fschwaiger/matlab-grid/README.md

 envelope.extend("gear", ["up", "dn"])
 ```

-The function `sort()` will reorder and permute iterators and dimension names to be alpanumerically increasing.
+The function `sort()` will reorder and permute iterators and dimension names to be alphanumerically increasing.
 Sorting grids does not modify the underlying data, and grids remain compatible for iterations.

 ```matlab
 sorted = grid.sort()